|

 back, pressed its tip to his neck.

-In the tent, there was a brief exchange of words.
-The elderly
+In the tent, there was a brief exchange of words, then the elderly

 Queen waved her hand.